krausest/js-framework-benchmark/README.md

 `npm run selenium -- --framework angular bob --benchmark 01_ 02_` runs the test for all frameworks that contain either angular or bob, which means all angular versions and bobril and all benchmarks whose id contain 01_ or 02_
 * If you can't get one framework to compile or run, just move it out of the root directory and remove it from common.ts, recompile and re-run
+* To achieve good precision you should run each framework often enough.
+I recommend at least 10 times, more is better.
+The result table contains the mean and the standard deviation.
+You can seen the effect on the latter pretty well if you increase the count.

 ## How to contribute